bundiroberts/akan/README.md

 #Installation Instructions-

-clone the project
+clone the project-

-cd into the project folder
+cd into the project folder-

-Go to live server
+Go to live server-

 #Live link-